battan40/Tainted_Tomatillos/README.md

 Do you need to know every detail about every movie that you want to see before you see it?
 Tainted Tomatillos is the app for you!

+This was a paired project
+The Rubric & Spec can be found [here] (https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html)

 ### Notable Features